Response to Negative Economic Impacts

 CDFI Friendly America

 To engage with CDFI Friendly America LLC to bring financing from one or more community development financial institutions (CDFIs) to the City.
 The scope of work to be provided includes creating a CDFI Friendly strategy to significantly increase CDFI financing in Fort Worth, with priority on financing for communities of color and others that have long been denied full access to essential financing on reasonable and appropriate terms, establishing an independent permanent CDFI Friendly entity, research on community development efforts, local market conditions and trends and/or opportunities, identifying credit gaps that CDFI financing might fill, and preparing a business plan that clarifies and illuminates key findings, assumptions, resource needs, market priorities and projected outcomes.
+CDFI Friendly Fort Worth will do the work of connecting local financing needs to CDFIs that can meet those needs.
+CDFI Friendly America expects that Fort Worth will see new CDFI financing of more than $100 million over the next five (5) years.

 Center for Transforming Lives

 The Center for Transforming Lives (CTL) intends to complete an adaptive reuse of a 1950’s era structure, located at 2851 S. Riverside Drive.
 This facility is located within the 76119-zip code which has one of the highest poverty rates in Tarrant County.
 The proposed redevelopment will restore both the building and the surrounding land to create a hub for services, such as early childhood education and economic opportunity.
 The City of Fort Worth and Tarrant County, have identified a need to partner on the establishment of this centralized campus to improve access to childcare, healthcare and workforce development.
+As of April 2023, the project has been completed and the Riverside Campus plans to launch in the fall of 2024.

 Child Care Associates